Category Archive: Product Information

 What Is Mylar and Why Is It Used for Nameplates?

-Mylar is used for several applications because of its tremendous flexibility, durability and strength.
-Mylar applications include:
+You can find mylar in space blanket material, emergency blankets, foil balloons and other products.
+This material is ideal for several applications because of its tremendous flexibility, durability and strength.
+Some of the mylar applications include:

 • Lamination: Mylar provides a unique protective coating when adhered to various materials.